How does a Mi-Guardian Personal Pendant Alarm Work?

 In addition to the personal alarm (which is an additional cost), you can also lease from us smoke alarms, fall sensors, carbon monoxide detectors, medication dispensers, heat detectors, flood detectors, temperature extreme sensors, additional pendants, passive infra-red sensors, care pagers and GPS locators.
 Prices are available on request and before purchasing we will always do a suitability check.

-The base unit comes with one personal alarm, but if additional people in the same house would like their own personal alarm, these are available and can be ordered by contacting our customer service team on 0800 130 0011 or via email at [email protected]
+The base unit comes with one personal alarm, but if additional people in the same house would like their own personal alarm, these are available for £1 per week plus VAT.

 This is an easy process and can be requested over the phone.
 As per our terms and conditions, we do ask for one month’s notice (not applicable if the service user passes away).
 Once you notify us that you no longer require the service we will arrange for a courier or one of our technicians to collect the equipment from you.
 If you live near to one of our service centres, you can drop everything there.
 We will talk through these options with you.

 Yes, you will need to notify us of your new address and phone number and you may need to adjust your keyholders listed.
 You will need to disconnect the equipment, when you are ready, and ensure all the cables are kept safe.
 When you install everything at your new address, it’s important to test and notify the monitoring centre that you are now living at your new address.
-If your alarm was originally prescribed by an occupational therapist then you should contact our customer service team on 0800 130 0011 or via email at [email protected] us before you move, as you may have sensors that belong to the local authority.
+If your alarm was originally prescribed by an occupational therapist then you should contact us before you move, as you may have sensors that belong to the local authority.

 There will be a company label on your alarm unit with their details or you can press your personal alarm and the call centre will tell you who your provider is.